 Who can benefit from Feldenkrais?According to the association of Feldenkrais practitioners, people’s ability to learn is a key component in their capacity for health and vitality.
 Whatever their age or walk of life, it’s possible for people to learn more, improve their health and thus benefit from the Feldenkrais Method.The Feldenkrais Method can also help make people more mobile and get to know their bodies better.

 Generous support with your efforts to stay fit and healthy

-SWICA rewards your efforts to stay healthy with generous contributions of up to CHF 800 per year and exercise-, nutrition- or relaxation-related activity (e.g. fitness centres, nutritional advice or Feldenkrais).
+SWICA rewards your efforts to stay healthy with generous contributions and exercise-, nutrition- or relaxation-related activity (e.g. fitness centres, nutritional advice or Feldenkrais).
 Please call our helpline toll-free on 0800 80 90 80 for non-binding advice.